andriivam/Introduce-ms/README.md

 # My passion and future goals

-I love fishing, traveling and codding
+I love fishing, traveling :earth_americas: and codding :computer:

 I am a student of the program